 Google has become so ubiquitous, something inspired me to write this guide.
 Someone saw me use a search engine they had ever seen before, and they seemed shocked!
 "Yes, I don't use Google," I said.
 It was at that moment that I became cognizant that Google knew more about me than my best friends.
 So, lets discuss why you may want to try alternatives to Google search and how to survive without Google services in general, all with the motivation of privacy.

-Google allows probably the most options to secure your private data then any large conglomerate.
 Under your Google Account, look for Privacy Checkup:

 Click get started and follow the prompts.
 Points 5 and 6 are most important.

 You'll see a bunch of expandable drop downs which you can switch off.
-Switching off anything will pause Google from collecting that respective information.
+Switching off anything will pause Google from storing that respective information.
 For example, turning off Web & App Activity will disable Google from collecting your web/app data from this point forward.
 However, it does not mean your past web/app data is removed.
 To remove past web/app activity, press "Manage Activity."

 You should see a window with all your web history.
 Click on the three dots on the top right to open additional options.
 Then, click "Delete Options:"